svelte-studios/webflow-scripts/readme.md

 </div>
 ```

+## active

+Apply the active class to the feature-list-item that should show it's content by default.
+Be sure to apply styles to the active class via webflow to customise the look of the hovered list item

 ## featured-content

-Apple the featured content class to the container of the contents that is supposed to display on hover
+Apply the featured content class to the container of the contents that is supposed to display on hover

 ```
 <div class="featured-content">